oschwengers/bakta/README.md

 5. Sequence alignments of remainder via Diamond vs. PSC (query/subject coverage=0.8, identity=0.5)
 6. Assignment to UniRef90 or UniRef50 clusters if alignment hits achieve identities larger than 0.9 or 0.5, respectively
 7. Execution of expert systems:
    - AMR: AMRFinderPlus
    - Expert proteins: NCBI BlastRules, VFDB
    - User proteins (optionally via `--proteins <Fasta/GenBank>`)
 8. Prediction of signal peptides (optionally via `--gram <+/->`)
+9. Detection of pseudogenes:
+   1. Search for reference PCSs using `hypothetical` CDS as seed sequences
+   2. Translated alignment (blastx) of reference PCSs against up-/downstream-elongated CDS regions
+   3. Analysis of translated alignments and detection of pseudogenization causes & effects
-9. Combination of IPS, PSC, PSCC and expert system information favouring more specific annotations and avoiding redundancy
+10. Combination of IPS, PSC, PSCC and expert system information favouring more specific annotations and avoiding redundancy

 CDS without IPS or PSC hits as well as those without gene symbols or product descriptions different from `hypothetical` will be marked as `hypothetical`.